Yelp/doloop/docs/scripts.rst

 create-doloop-table
 -------------------

-.. please keep this in sync with bin/create-doloop-table's docstring

 :command:`create-doloop-table` prints out ``CREATE TABLE`` statements for one or more doloop tables (which track how recently IDs were updated).